 Accessing the Pupil Premium funding at Whyteleafe School

-Funding is allocated to the school on an annual basis.
-It is important that if you think your child is eligible for Pupil Premium support, you must contact the school office for information or you can download the attached leaflet.
-Individual requests for financial support for school-based activities are considered by the school.
+Funding is allocated to the school based on an annual basis.
+It is important that if you think your child is eligible for pupil premium support, you must contact the school office for more information.
+Individual requests for financial support for school-based activities are considered by the Head teacher.
 Requests can be made via the school office.
 Important: To find out more information on whether you are eligible for Free School Meals, please click here